Link to this page: https://www.socialistparty.org.uk/articles/32845

 - The TUC calling a meeting of the Public Services Liaison Group to name the date for a national demonstration to fight for pay justice and help prepare for coordinated strike action across the public sector.

-This version of this article was first posted on the Socialist Party website on 22 July 2021 and may vary slightly from the version subsequently printed in The Socialist.
+This version of this article was first posted on the Socialist Party website on 22 July 2021 and may vary from the version subsequently printed in The Socialist.